andriejwasilew/andriejwasilew/README.md

 # 👋 Hello, I'm Andrei!

-### I'm a self-taught QA Engineer with 9+ years relevant experience in the offline field, closely related to maintaining the quality of the released product.
+### I'm a self-taught QA Engineer with 9+ years relevant experience in the offline field.
+I'm looking for opportunities to use and increase my knowledge.

 ---